qtantan/gomoku_agent/README.md

 # gomoku_agent
-Artificial Intelligent Agent for the Gomoku Game
+Artificial Intelligent Agent for the Gomoku Game.